Our Disciplines

 Was introduced by the IFBB in 2016.
 It is intended for less muscular men, with smaller bodyweight limits, what is the only difference compared to Classic Bodybuilding.
 There are two categories in Men’s Games Classic Bodybuilding: up to 175 cm and over 175 cm.

-Women Fitness:
+Acrobatic Fitness:

-This concept has been introduced by the IFBB in the early 90’s, starting as official competition in 1996 in response to the increasing demand for competitions for women who prefer to develop a less muscular, yet athletic and aesthetically pleasing physique and also to show their physiques in motion.
-In Women Fitness, the emphasis is placed on a shapely, athletic-looking physique, assessed by comparisons of four quarter turns and athletic ability, assessed during a very attractive and dynamic fitness style routine.
+This concept has been introduced by the IFBB in the early 90’s, starting as an official competition in 1996 in response to the increasing demand for competitions for women who prefer to develop a less muscular, yet athletic and aesthetically pleasing physique and also to show their physiques in motion.
+In Women Acrobatic Fitness, the emphasis is placed on a shapely, athletic-looking physique, assessed by comparisons of four quarter turns and athletic ability, assessed during a very attractive and dynamic fitness style routine.
 Currently, there are two Women’s Fitness categories: up to 163 cm and over 163 cm.

 The judges are looking for strengths elements, flexibility movements, high tempo, technical perfection, elegance and grace.
 Competitors may use small props, associated with their attires.

-As it is a physique sport as well, there are also two physique assessment rounds beside this artistic routine rounds.
+As it is a physique sport as well, there are also two physique assessment rounds beside these artistic routine rounds.
 In Round 1 and 3 competitors perform four quarter turns in bikini suit, during which the judges assess their figures and body contours, bodypart shape, bodyfat level, body firmness and muscle tone, overall stage presentation (self-confidence, poise, coordination of movements) as well as the overall style of presentation.

 Men Fitness: